-Directions: Silently read the article and fill in the chart below with the key details of each section and based on the chart in the concluding paragraphs.
+Directions: Fill in the chart below with the key details of each section and based on the chart in the concluding paragraphs.
 Be sure to include a minimum of 2 ideas per section/box.

 Article Title What is Gluten and Why is it Bad for Some People?
 By Medical News Today

 What is Gluten?

 Problems with Gluten

 Gluten Intolerance

 FODMAPs

 Foods High in Gluten

 Gluten Free Diet

 Who should avoid Gluten?

 Finish this sentence: My big takeaway from this article and the list is that